linroger/Wealth-of-Nations/Advanced Investments/Lecture 8- Inflation & Sovereign Default Risk.md

 Source: Meyer, J., Reinhart, C.M. and Trebesch, C., 2022.
 Sovereign bonds since Waterloo.
 The Quarterly Journal of Economics, 137(3), pp.1615-1680. defaulters is substantial: many betas reach 0.4 to 0.6 and in annualized terms their excess return was about $10 \%$.
 For comparison, the U.S. stock market earned about $10 \%$ excess return annually during this period, so the risk compensation that sovereign bond investors earned during this period was actually quite a bit higher than predicted by the CAPM.

-From a portfolio choice viewpoint, the above illustrates that the risk of sovereign debt is clearly systematic.
+From a [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] viewpoint, the above illustrates that the risk of sovereign debt is clearly systematic.
 Concerns about defaults that lead to declines in prices of risky sovereign debt seem to be concentrated in periods when developed equity markets are also doing poorly.

 As a final remark, I want to point out that countries in Europe that have adopted the euro as currency are in a somewhat unusual position.
 They don't fit the rule of thumb that domestic debt problems tend to be resolved through inflation and external debt problems through default.
-Countries in the eurozone have issued predominantly domestic debt in the currency that they use domestically (the euro), but because they are in a currency union, countries do not have control of monetary policy.
-Instead, monetary policy is set by the European Central Bank (ECB).
+Countries in the eurozone have issued predominantly domestic debt in the currency that they use domestically (the euro), but because they are in a currency union, countries do not have control of [[Lecture 7-Risk and Return of Bonds#7.6 Asset price reactions to monetary policy surprises|monetary policy]].
+Instead, [[Lecture 7-Risk and Return of Bonds#7.6 Asset price reactions to monetary policy surprises|monetary policy]] is set by the European Central Bank (ECB).
 So individual countries do not have control of a central bank that could create money to buy up their sovereign debt and inflate away the debt.
 As a consequence, fiscal crises play out less like in other developed countries that have control of their own central banks, but rather like in emerging markets countries that have issued lots of external debt in foreign currency.

 A few years after the Great Financial Crisis, the eurozone experienced a realization of such a crisis.
 Greece went through a default (restructuring of debt).
 Other countries (Spain, Portugal, Ireland, Italy) were subject to concerns about possible default.
 Bond yields reflected these elevated default probabilities as shown in Figure 8.18.
 Things calmed down eventually when the ECB developed programs that could be used to purchase sovereign debt of eurozone member countries.
 To this day, these problems are still simmering under the surface and have not been resolved.
 ![](https://cdn.mathpix.com/cropped/2024_10_19_48a1c4654e845915c45cg-305.jpg?height=860&width=1218&top_left_y=828&top_left_x=475)